uvavision/bias-pretrained-vision-models/README.md

 conda activate bias_vision
 ```
 ## Usage
-Currently, this repo supports the following five features:
+Currently, this repo supports the following six features:
 1. Feature extraction for a finetuned model on a specified analysis set: extracting features from a loaded pretrained model (model with loaded weights) *and* that same model after it has been finetuned.
 The following command also runs bias analysis on the extracted features with the ```--bias_analysis``` flag.
 ```bash
 CUDA_VISIBLE_DEVICES=\# python train.py \